-The Company maintains an \$850 million unsecured revolving line of credit with a consortium of financial institutions, which matures in September 2017 and bears interest at LIBOR plus a margin, which is based on the Company's leverage ratio (0.92% at December 31, 2013).
+The Company maintains an \$850 million unsecured revolving line of credit with a consortium of financial institutions, which matures in September 2017 and bears interest at LIBOR plus a margin, which is based on the Company's leverage ratio (0.92% at December 31, 2014).
 The Company also has the option under this agreement to increase its borrowing an additional \$350 million, as well as an option to decrease the borrowing capacity or terminate the Syndicated Facility with appropriate notice.
-At December 31, 2013, approximately \$265 million was outstanding under this line of credit.
-No amounts were outstanding under this line of credit at December 31, 2012.
-Due to the workers' compensation and insurance reserve requirements in certain states, the Company also had unused letters of credit of approximately \$62 million and \$61 million outstanding at December 31, 2013 and 2012, respectively.
+At December 31, 2014 and 2013, approximately \$265 million was outstanding under this line of credit.
+Due to the workers' compensation and insurance reserve requirements in certain states, the Company also had unused letters of credit of approximately \$63 million and \$62 million outstanding at December 31, 2014 and 2013, respectively.

-At December 31, 2013, the Company had unsecured Senior Notes outstanding under financing arrangements as follows: \$250 million series D and E senior unsecured notes, 3.35% fixed, due 2016; and \$250 million series F senior unsecured notes, 2.99% fixed, due 2023.
+At December 31, 2014, the Company had unsecured Senior Notes outstanding under financing arrangement as follows: \$250 million series D and E senior unsecured notes, 3.35% fixed, due 2016; and \$250 million series F senior unsecured notes, 2.99% fixed, due 2023.
 These borrowings contain covenants related to a maximum debt-to-capitalization ratio and certain limitations on additional borrowings.
-At December 31, 2013, the Company was in compliance with all such covenants.
-The weighted average interest rate on the Company's total outstanding borrowings was approximately 2.82% at December 31, 2013 and 4.01% at December 31, 2012.
-Total interest expense, net of interest income, for all borrowings was \$24.3 million, \$19.6 million and \$24.6 million in 2013, 2012 and 2011, respectively.
+At December 31, 2014, the Company was in compliance with all such covenants.
+The weighted average interest rate on the Company's total outstanding borrowings was approximately 2.46% at December 31, 2014 and 2.82% at December 31, 2013.
+Total interest expense, net of interest income, for all borrowings was \$24.2 million, \$24.3 million and \$19.6 million in 2014, 2013 and 2012, respectively.